The Slide Show/ Neckerchief Slides

 - Tie off and put ends through a bead and cut.

 That's all there is to it.
-Rebecca Graham Western Alaska
+Rebecca Graham

-Council Return to Table of Contents
+Western Alaska Council Return to Table of

 Cut Glass Slides